 Freshwater West beach

-Freshwater West is our seaside star and a must-visit beach in Pembrokeshire.
+Freshwater West is a must-visit beach in Pembrokeshire.
 It’s breathtakingly beautiful, perfect for family adventures and a favourite with watersports enthusiasts.

 There’s buckets (and buckets) of sand to go around, have fun building sandcastles, try kite flying and enjoy this wild stretch of coast.
 The beach has a wealth of rockpools; mini explorers love delving into these underwater worlds and spotting marine creatures.